-George Washington possessed a unique set of qualities that inspired the people of 13 British colonies to fight for their freedom and create a new country.
-He had both political and military skills, along with physical strength, courage and a bearing that inspired confidence among his followers.
+George Washington possessed a unique set of qualities that inspired the people of 13 British colonies to create a new country.
+He had both political and military skills, along with physical strength, courage and a bearing that won the confidence of his followers.

 He also made considerable sacrifices to shape the new nation.
 Rather than enjoy his vast wealth, George Washington chose to spend eight years fighting the American Revolution.
 He spent another eight as the first president of the United States.